 “I HAVE COME SO THAT THEY MAY HAVE LIFE.” – JOHN: 10:10

 In 2014 I retired from pastoral ministry at Our Lady of the Most Holy Rosary in Albuquerque, New Mexico.
 I returned to Benet Hill Monastery in Colorado Springs.
 I am involved in a number of activities.
-I’m co-authoring a book on the fifty year history of Benet Hill Monastery, restoring the Stations of the Cross I helped design and carve with other sisters thirty years ago.
-I am also sorting and dating photographs in our archives.
+I’m co-authoring a book on the fifty-year history of Benet Hill Monastery and I have restored the Stations of the Cross I helped design and carve with other sisters thirty years ago.
 I spent six weeks in Atchison, Kansas with our Sister Diane.
-I helped create the memorial service for my sister-in-law.
 I participate in the common prayer, common table and daily activities of the monastery.